filipnet/google-groups-scan/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any bugs or feature requests.

 ## License
-google-groups-helper and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
+google-groups-scan and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the [LICENSE](LICENSE).